 Looking for vegetarian restaurants in the UK?
 Want to find the best vegan restaurants in London?
 Read our expert foodie guide to the best plant based restaurants in the UK serving vegetarian and vegan menus.
 Starting with London’s best vegetarian restaurants, moving on to the best from the UK, including The Allotment in Stockport, Root in Bristol and Forest Side in Cumbria.

-Best vegetarian restaurants in London
+Best vegan and vegetarian restaurants in London

 Marcus Wareing’s relaxed fine-dining favourite, Tredwells, puts plants at the forefront with its first vegan tasting menu, designed by chef patron Chantelle Nicholson.